 metal for the covers –3 pieces, 4” x 6” or larger of brass, copper and tin, thin enough to cut with tin snips which I will have in class.
 Metal absolutely must meet these specific metals or the process will not work.
 No aluminum please.
 Thin brass or sheet metal is available at ACE Hardware.

 K & S measures metal by thickness not gauge and it is listed in the product description before the size.
 A good thickness is .010.
 The thickness isn’t super important; you’ll need to be able to cut it with scissors.

-A few of your favorite images printed on a laser copier, around 6” x 3”.
-I provide one in your for learning the image transfer technique, but please bring your own if you want to use your favorites.
+a few of your favorite images printed on a laser copier, around 6” x 3”.
+I provide one for learning the image transfer technique, but please bring your own if you want to use your favorites.